 MAKING THE DREADED PERFORMANCE APPRAISAL SYSTEM WORK FOR YOU!

+Performance feedback is an important practice in many organizations in driving performance improvement.
 Performance management systems often have several objectives in an organisation.
 These could include talent identification and management, to address development needs or underperformance, to reward good performance and determine bonus allocation, an input to succession planning processes, identification of training or professional development plans or to address underperformance.
 Possibly performance management systems are applied simply because they always have been there, or because someone thinks they are an integral part of the human resources function.

 Managers typically assume that providing employees with feedback about their performance makes it more likely that performance on the job will be improved.